NOAA-GFDL/MDTF-diagnostics/doc/sphinx/dev_walkthrough.rst

 Example diagnostic
 ^^^^^^^^^^^^^^^^^^

-The example POD uses only one model variable in its `varlist <https://github.com/NOAA-GFDL/MDTF-diagnostics/blob/d8d9f951d2c887b9a30fc496298815ab7ee68569/diagnostics/example/settings.jsonc#L46>`__: surface air pressure, recorded at monthly frequency.
+The example POD uses only one model variable in its `varlist <https://github.com/NOAA-GFDL/MDTF-diagnostics/blob/d8d9f951d2c887b9a30fc496298815ab7ee68569/diagnostics/example/settings.jsonc#L46>`__: surface air temperature, recorded at monthly frequency.

 - In the beginning of ``example.log``, the framework reports finding the requested model data file under ``Found files``.